Steyrix/Caffeine-Engine/README.md

 - Improve composite entity pattern :white_check_mark:
 - Implement continuous collision detection for bounding box based collision contexts
 - Implement several bounding box collision detection algorithms
+- Refactor Tiled Map, provide the ability to change, replace specific tiles for future rerendering

 ## AI TODO List:
 - Think of how to determine the vector of movement from tile to tile in a given path :white_check_mark: